- Voted Best Personal Injury Attorney

 - Bad weather, including fog, heavy winds, ice, rain, and snow;

-- Surfaces with poor tractions, including gravel, manhole covers, mud, leaves, oil, and wet pavement;
+- Surfaces with poor traction, including gravel, manhole covers, mud, leaves, oil, and wet pavement;

 - Sudden, unexpected obstacles, including animals, debris, litter, and pedestrians; and